chung-leong/react-seq/examples/swapi-hook/README.md

 `useProgressiveState` is simply not designed for that.
 It's designed for loading data only once.

-A [third implementation](./src/swapi-uss-gp.js) is available that gives you both improved progressive display and the ability to refresh the data.
+A [third implementation](./src/swapi-uss-gp.js) is available that gives you both improved progressive display and the ability to refresh.
 Just change the import statement to `'./swapi-uss-gp.js'`.
 This hook is basically a combination of the other two.
 I'll leave it up to you to figure out how it works :-)

 ## Final thoughts

 React-seq is not a framework.
 It can be best described as a box of various glues.
 Using the glue code provided by the library you glue your async code to React.
 Depending on the circumstance you might choose one glue over another.
 Sometimes a tight coupling is good.
 Other times it might not be so good.
-For instance, when you anticipate that you need to take things apart and rearrange them in the future.
+When you anticipate that you need to take things apart and rearrange them in the future, for instance.

 Anyway, thanks for reading!
 I hope you haven't gotten sick of staring at Star Wars info by this point.
 As always, if you have any question or comment, feel free to post it on